autocrypt/autocrypt/doc/level1.rst

 - The encrypted payload MUST begin with an ASCII-armored :rfc:`RFC 4880 Transferable Secret Key<4880#section-11.2>`.
 All trailing data after the ASCII-armor ending delimiter MUST be stripped before processing the secret key.
-The ASCII-armored secret key SHOULD have an ``Autocrypt-Prefer-Encrypt`` header containing the value of the user's prefer-encrypt setting.
+The ASCII-armored secret key SHOULD have an ``Autocrypt-Prefer-Encrypt`` header that contains the current ``own_state.prefer_encrypt`` setting.

 - The symmetric encryption algorithm used MUST be AES-128.
   The passphrase MUST be the Setup Code (see below), used